Bing Saves is a social online bookmarks manager

 Big news today, Microsoft launched the open beta of Bing Saves, a new search experiment that adds bookmarking functionality with a social component to the company's Bing search engine.

-Here is what you need to know about Bing Saves.
-You do need a Microsoft Account as the websites that you bookmark are linked to it.
+Here is what you need to know about Bing Saves: you do need a Microsoft Account as Bing stores the information using the account.

 So what is social about Saves?
 Each bookmark that you add, each tag you use, and each comment you write is public, more or less.